-Fired Heaters, as the name specifies are obviously heaters or furnaces.
-They are pieces of equipment used in processing facilities (refineries, power plants, petrochemical complexes, etc) to heat fluids up to the desired temperature.
+Fired Heaters, as the name specifies, are obviously heaters or furnaces.
+They are pieces of equipment used in processing facilities (refineries, power plants, petrochemical complexes, etc.) to heat fluids up to the desired temperature.
 So, the main purpose of fired heaters is to raise the temperature of the process fluid that flows through the tubes.
-The heat energy is supplied by combusting fuels.
-These fall in the static or stationary group of mechanical equipment and are designed based on API 560 standard.
+The heat energy is supplied by combustion fuels.
+These fall in the static or stationary group of mechanical equipment and are designed based on the API 560 standard.
 Today we will study the details of Fired Heaters, their components, types, construction features, and maintenance requirements.
 Let’s dive into the article!

 Fired heaters find wide applications throughout chemical industries like refineries, petrochemical and chemical industries, gas processing units, ammonia plants, olefin plants, fertilizer plants, etc. They are termed Feed Preheaters, Cracking Furnaces, Fractionators heaters, Steam reforming heaters, Crude Heaters, etc.

-Fire heater works by direct heat transfer from the product of the combustion of fuels.
-The maximum flame temperature of hydrocarbon burned with stoichiometric air is about 3500ᵒF (1926ᵒC).
-Basically, this heat energy is released by combusting fuels into an open space and transferred to the fluids inside tubes which are ranges along the walls and roofs of the combustion chamber.
+A fired heater works by direct heat transfer from the product of the combustion of fuels.
+The maximum flame temperature of hydrocarbons burned with stoichiometric air is about 3500 °F (1926 °C).
+This heat energy is released by combusting fuels into an open space and transferred to the fluids inside tubes, which are ranges along the walls and roofs of the combustion chamber.

 Components of a Fired Heater